Seven SMART ways to create added value with the learn/work environment Is the learn/work environment just a space with a…

 Analytical thinking allows us to comprehend the parts of the learn/work environment while integrated thinking enables us to understand how they work together.
 (René Stevens)

 Understanding the intersection between people, culture, and a thriving business model.
-A management team that is aware of the strategic opportunities of a harmonized environment, together with the help of interdisciplinary specialists, can create the difference in unlocking and unleashing human potential.
+A management team that is aware of the strategic opportunities of a harmonized environment, together with the help of interdisciplinary specialists, can create a difference in unlocking and unleashing human potential.
 “You can’t motivate another person.
 “You can only create an environment in which they motivate themselves.”
 (Sara Hannah)

 Caring for people and accountability to each other and yourself are inextricably linked.
 By improving employee accountability to both fellow colleagues and the organisation, we demonstrate care for each other and increase productivity.
 For that to happen it requires the right environment that inspires people to take ownership, maximize care and achieve more by loving what they do and with whom they do it.